jaketripp/dinner-and-code-learning/_posts/2016-07-31-Programming-Crash-Course.md

 ---

 # Functions
-Functions allow you to package up multiple lines of code that you may want to reuse more than once in a project.
-This allows us to write utilities that can be used from anywhere in a program as well as avoiding copying and pasting code all over the place that will lead to bugs and having to fix the same problems in multiple places.
+Functions allow you to package up multiple commands that you may want to reuse more than once in a project.
+This allows you to write utilities that can be used anywhere in a program as well as avoiding copying and pasting duplicate code all over which leads to bugs and having to fix the same problems in multiple places.

 ### Python function example
 In python, we define a function with the **def** keyword.
 Each function